Russia bombs Mariupol theatre sheltering hundreds of women and children

-The Ukrainian government claims that Russia dropped a powerful bomb on the Mariupol Drama Theatre where hundreds of mostly women and children were sheltering from the bombardment of the city on March 16.
+The Ukrainian government claims that Russia dropped a powerful bomb on the Mariupol Drama Theatre where hundreds of people, mostly women and children, were sheltering from the bombardment of the city on March 16.

 The theatre was a well-known refugee point used by locals to avoid the shelling of the city.
-A satellite image released by the private US company Maxar Technologies shows the words “Children” painted on the ground in front and back of the building that is clearly visible from the air as of March 14.
+A satellite image released by the private US company Maxar Technologies shows the words “Children” painted on the ground in front and at the back of the building that was clearly visible from the air as of March 14.

 Mariupol has been in the front line of Russian aggression, which escalated and went into its fourth phase at the weekend.
-The city has been surrounded making escape almost impossible and Russian forces have been shelling it relentlessly.
+The city has been surrounded, making escape almost impossible, and Russian forces have been shelling it relentlessly.

 The number of casualties is not yet known but given the power of the bomb the authorities fear the worst.
-Video and photos of the wreckage circulating on social media show the build as almost completely destroyed.
+Video and photos of the wreckage circulating on social media show the building was almost completely destroyed.

 "The plane dropped a bomb on a building where hundreds of peaceful Mariupol residents were hiding," the authorities said.